JuliaRegistries/General/README.md

 The General registry is open for everyone to use and provides access to a large ecosystem of packages.

-The General registry is a shared resource that belongs to the entire Julia community.

 If you are registering a new package, please make sure that you have read the [package naming guidelines](https://julialang.github.io/Pkg.jl/dev/creating-packages/#Package-naming-guidelines-1).